 Place the peppers in a bowl and cover with 2 cups of water.
 Let soak for about 10 minutes, until soft.

-To make the sauce: When the garlic is cool enough to handle, remove the peels.
+To make the Spicy Pasilla Pepper Sauce: When the garlic is cool enough to handle, remove the peels.
 When the peppers have softened, remove the stems and seeds.

 Place the peppers and garlic in a blender.
 Strain the pepper soaking liquid and add to the blender.
 Discard any seeds, etc.

 Add the oregano, cumin, and salt.
 Puree until smooth.
 Add water, if needed, to reach a pourable consistency.
 Use immediately or store up to 10 days in the refrigerator.
 Freeze for longer.

 Yield: 3 cups